viren15152/01-Code-Refactor-Viren/README.md

 Screenshot:

+Breakdown of the HTML changes that I have made:
+I have removed the closing tag for the meta tags added name and content to improve SEO.
-Breakdown of the HTML changes that I have made,Implemented a new title so that it is concise and and descriptive e.g. Horiseon Social Solution Service, Inc,I have changed a div to a header,I added a semantic HTML element id="nav to the div.
+Implemented a new title so that it is concise and and descriptive e.g. Horiseon Social Solution Service, Inc.
+I have changed a div to a header,I added a semantic HTML element id="nav to the div.